FAQ

 Here you can find the answers for the most common questions asked by the applicants.

-TrustChain – Fostering a Human-centred, Trustworthy and Sustainable Internet is a project funded by the European Commission under the Horizon Europe Research and Innovation programme (GA 101093274) and aims to create a portfolio of Next Generation Internet protocols and an ecosystem of decentralized software solutions that reach the highest standards of humanity such as those chartered by the United Nations including the respect of human rights, ethics, sustainability, energy efficiency, our care for the environment and our respect for the World’s cultural history.
+TrustChain – Fostering a Human-centred, Trustworthy and Sustainable Internet is a 3-year project funded by the European Commission under the Horizon Europe Research and Innovation programme (GA 101093274), which aims to create a portfolio of Next Generation Internet protocols and an ecosystem of decentralised software solutions that reach the highest standards of humanity such as those chartered by the United Nations including the respect of human rights, ethics, sustainability, energy efficiency, our care for the environment and our respect for the World’s cultural history.

 The Next Generation Internet (NGI) initiative, launched by the European Commission in the autumn of 2016, aims to shape the future internet as an interoperable platform ecosystem that embodies the values that Europe holds : openness, inclusivity, transparency, privacy, cooperation, and protection of data.
 The NGI will drive this technological revolution and ensure the progressive adoption of advanced concepts and methodologies spanning the domains of artificial intelligence, Internet of Things, interactive technologies and more, while contributing to making the future internet more human-centric.